jamesroblin/escape-the-mad-house/README.md

 #### Situation

-Okay Derek, game face on, let's see what's in this room.

-> The **Active Player** draws the top room card and places it face up on the table.
-They read out the situation on the card.

-The trauma of such a room has triggered one of your split personalities to come out.
+The trauma of the mad house has triggered one of your split personalities to come out.

 > The **Active Player** draws a **Personality Card**, and keeps the contents of the card secret from all other players.
 >